Traveling With Dogs On Vacation

 Water, water, water!
 If you are traveling with a pet, always carry a liter of fresh water.
 Although your pet may love to travel, excitement and stress can cause dehydration.
 A pet also cannot be taken out onto uncharted waters at a rest stop or campsite.
 Give him a drink whenever you stop.
 Pet stores sell travel water dishes that are difficult to tip or splash.
 Try freezing a small water dish ahead of time and let your pet lick the ice when it’s thirsty.

-See also Dog-friendly Hiking Vacations
+See also Dog-friendly Camping Trips

 Get temporary ID tags.
 If someone finds your pet, they can’t reach you at home while you’re on vacation.
 Temporary tags can provide the phone number of your campsite, cell phone, or a friend or family member who is usually at home.